Bob McCaffrey

 Robert Alan McCaffrey (born April 16, 1952) is a former National Football League (NFL) center who had a notable career while a student athlete on the University of Southern California (USC) Trojans football team.

 After playing football at Garces Memorial High School in Bakersfield, California, McCaffrey played football at the University of Southern California where he lettered three seasons, 1972–74.
 The Trojans won national championships and played in the Rose Bowl in 1972 and 1974.
 He was honored as USC's Lineman of the Year in 1974 and junior varsity MVP in 1971.
 He played in the 1975 Chicago Charities College All-Star Game where a team of star college seniors played the Super Bowl IX champion Pittsburgh Steelers, losing 21–14.
 He graduated from USC in 1975.

 Professional career

-McCaffrey was drafted by the Green Bay Packers in the 1975 NFL draft and played one season before retiring.
+McCaffrey was drafted 400th overall in the 16th round by the Green Bay Packers in the 1975 NFL draft.
+He played one season before retiring.